 Programs are offered at the Master's and Doctoral levels, providing two distinct avenues of graduate study in biomedical engineering-the doctoral level directed toward the student interested in a research or academic career and the master's level for those primarily interested in the application of biomedical engineering concepts in the development of advanced technology in biomedical products and processes.

 BME Grad Students can be enrolled in the Medical Scientist Training Program (MSTP) and pursue a Medical Degree along with a Ph.D. in Biomedical Engineering.

 A third option is the Advanced Graduate Certificate program that is specifically designed to provide graduate students and engineering professionals with the knowledge and skills necessary to transfer recent developments in the basic sciences into commercially viable products and processes.

 Undergraduate students whose degrees do not qualify them for direct admission to the graduate Program in Biomedical Engineering (PIBE) have the option of entering the Post-Baccalaureate in Biomedical Engineering (PB-BME) Program, jointly administered with the School of Professional Development.
-For complete program details, click here.
+Information regarding this program has been complied for you reference.